arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ### A few metaphors for Git

 Metaphors for Git abound, and no metaphor has been great enough to become the "standard" example.
-If you are looking for a good enough metaphor to help you understand what Git is, here are some ones to consider:
+If you are looking for a good enough metaphor to help you understand what Git is, here are some to consider:

 1. [A musical metaphor video on YouTube](https://www.youtube.com/watch?v=S9Do2p4PwtE) <5 minutes
 2. [A poetry metaphor video on YouTube](https://www.youtube.com/watch?v=BCQHnlnPusY) ~14 minutes
 3. [A metaphor about building a house](https://towardsdatascience.com/a-simple-story-to-explain-version-control-to-anyone-5ab4197cebbc) blog post